 As a teenager I helped on the smallholding and for four years cleaned out the pig sties every Saturday.
-We had a hundred pigs.
+We had about a hundred pigs.

-David Roberts age ten
+Me, age ten

 I started at Spalding Grammar School when I was ten, the only boy not in school uniform.
 I was not much interested in sports but I did enjoy rugby when conditions were a bit warmer than freezing and one year I won the junior cross-country.
 My favourite subjects were English and art.